florianprs/Control_of_the_Youtube_Stream/README.md

 ### 1. Update your Raspberry Pi

-Open a terminal and insert these lines :
+Open a terminal and insert those lines :

 ```
 sudo apt-get update